jo-schroeder/jo-schroeder.github.io/_posts/2020-06-25-nextdoor-project-update.md

 ---
 layout: post
-title: "Analyzing the user generated conetent on the No School Moves movement (Viz facelift)"
+title: "Analyzing the user generated content on the No School Moves movement (Viz facelift)"
 comments: true
 description: "An graphics update to a project analyzing text data from Nextdoor"
 keywords: "text mining, wordclouds, education"
 categories: blog
 ---

-*Note: This is an update to a project I worked on in February 2019 for my Digital Journalism class portfolio. <a href="http://digitaljournalism.blogs.wm.edu/2020/02/03/analyzing-no-school-moves-campaign-arlington/"> The original article can be found here.</a> This post will focus on updating the graphics for that piece.
+*Note: This is an update to a project I worked on in February 2019 for my Digital Journalism class portfolio.* <a href="http://digitaljournalism.blogs.wm.edu/2020/02/03/analyzing-no-school-moves-campaign-arlington/"> The original article can be found here.</a> *This post will focus on updating the graphics for that piece.
 The original article contains  more context for the "No School Moves" movement, school redistricting, and integration, and I would encourage anyone interested in those topics to check it out!*

 Time for a viz facelift!